redox-os/website/content/news/this-month-260331.md

 ## Driver Improvements

 - (drivers) Jeremy Soller fixed a infinite mouse reset loop in the PS/2 driver when a mouse is not connected
+- (drivers) bjorn3 implemented more Linux DRM APIs, custom ioctls aren't needed anymore
 - (drivers) bjorn3 implemented GPU memory mapping support in the Intel graphics driver
-- (drivers) bjorn3 implemented page flipping in the Intel graphics driver
-- (drivers) bjorn3 implemented VirtIO-GPU display resize after boot
-- (drivers) bjorn3 implemented more Linux DRM APIs, custom ioctls aren't needed anymore
-- (drivers) bjorn3 implemented shadow buffer for dumb buffers to improve write-combining memory performance
+- (drivers) bjorn3 introduced shadow buffers in front of framebuffers where necessary for acceptable performance when write-combining memory is used
 - (drivers) bjorn3 reduced code duplication in graphics drivers
 - (drivers) bjorn3 did many code cleanups
 - (drivers) Landon Propes disabled the keyboard before running self test to fix test failure when pressing keys at boot